Ark123-git/Sentiment-Analysis-Self/README.md

 # Sentiment-Analysis-Self
-Sentiment analysis of twitter tweets using ML
+Sentiment analysis of twitter tweets using Logistic Regression